 Tip 17: Accessorize wisely

-Do not limit your Christmas photoshoot outfits with headbands, belts, and scarves.
-Try incorporating seasonal accessories, such as fake snowflakes ornaments, festive bows, and other lace accessories, to make your photoshoot holiday-worthy.
+Do not limit your family photo outfits to headbands, belts, and scarves.
+Try incorporating seasonal accessories, such as fake snowflakes and snowman ornaments, festive bows, and other lace accessories, to make your family photo holiday-worthy.

 Tip 18: Try out vintage Christmas outfits